wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-scale/includes/reporting.md

 **Usage data allows you to adjust your awareness and training campaigns to help people understand the capabilities that they have available to them.** This is helpful when combined with the "what's in it for me" or WIIFM approach to messaging that helps employees understand how using Office 365 services will empower them to be more productive and agile in their work styles.

+> |Activity|
-> ### Activity
+> |-|
-> Work with your IT partners to ensure the content pack is installed and that you have access to the reporting.
+> |Work with your IT partners to ensure the content pack is installed and that you have access to the reporting.|

-### Activity for Contoso
+> |Activity for Contoso|
+> |-|
-In reviewing the reports, you can see that all of your users are licensed (enabled) for OneDrive but usage is low.
+> |In reviewing the reports, you can see that all of your users are licensed (enabled) for OneDrive but usage is low.
 If a similar trend exists for SharePoint, then you know people are EMAILING THAT SPREADSHEET!
 Ugh!
-It's time to pop into action and run a quick campaign highlighting the coauthoring and collaboration benefits for people by role or region.
+It's time to pop into action and run a quick campaign highlighting the coauthoring and collaboration benefits for people by role or region.|